dptools/process_offsite_audio/README.md

 </details>

-Dependencies have been installed on the Pronet production server, but testing there remain to be ironed out.
+Code has been installed on the Pronet production server, and the first successful test with mock subject YA00037 has been completed.
 Note dev testing will continue in parallel to prod testing, to cover sites that haven't thoroughly done their testing yet.

 As far as real data collection timeline, some sites may be able to begin soon, but others remain months away - need to figure out more about this as summer approaches.
 There are some deadlines being imposed by NIMH, but it is also not clear how quickly this pipeline needs to launch after data collection starts.
 There will always be some gap between upload and outputs being available anyway, because of the time it takes to manually transcribe.